Analysis: Wall Street charges ahead but some option traders hedge against sharp pullback

 A put option hedging against a 10% drop in the S&P 500 by August is about 35 times as expensive as a call option that would profit from a 10% rise.
 At the height of the stock market panic in March 2020, that downside put option only traded as high as 11x the upside calls, said Amy Wu Silverman, equity derivatives strategist at RBC Capital Markets.

-Nations TailDex (.TDEX), which measures the cost of hedging against a 3-standard deviation move in the SPDR S&P 500 ETF Trust (SPY.P), is higher than it has been about 90% of the time over the last five years.
+Nations TailDex, which measures the cost of hedging against a 3-standard deviation move in the SPDR S&P 500 ETF Trust, is higher than it has been about 90% of the time over the last five years.

 That type of contrast between the VIX and other measures “is not terribly common,” said Randy Frederick, vice president of trading and derivatives for Charles Schwab.